Historic Ephrata Cloister

 632 West Main Street, Ephrata, PA 17522 - United States

-The mystical vision of one German immigrant inspired a community of believers to compose over 1000 hymns, create a body of unique calligraphy, and build a home for those seeking religious freedom.
+The mystical vision of one German immigrant inspired a community of believers to compose over 1000 hymns, create a body of unique calligraphy, and build a home for those seeking religious freedom in Colonial Pennsylvania.
 Conrad Beissel and his followers stand as an excellent example of William Penn’s vision of religious toleration.
 Founded in 1732, this unique spiritual community was known for its:

 • Architecture (original buildings)